kayabaNerve/monero-oxide/monero-oxide/epee/README.md

 - Encoding objects
 - Decoding objects into typed data structures

-Instead, we support iterating through `epee`-encoded values and finding all instances of a field.
-This lets the caller jump to the binary blob representing an encoded value, and decode it themselves, without us actually deserializing the entire object.
-If we were to do that, we'd presumably require something akin to `serde_json::Value` or a proc macro.
-This is sufficient for basic needs, much simpler, and should be trivial to verify it won't panic/face various exhaustion attacks.
-This library is implemented without recursion.
+Instead, we support indexing `epee`-encoded values and decoding individual fields in a manner comparable to `serde_json::Value` (albeit without allocating, recursing, or using a proc macro).
+This is sufficient for basic needs, much simpler, and should be trivial to verify won't panic/face various exhaustion attacks compared to more complex implementations.

-Because of this, we are also able to support no-`std` and no-`alloc`, without any dependencies other than `core`, while only consuming approximately a kibibyte of memory on the stack.
+Because of this, we are also able to support no-`std` and no-`alloc`, without any dependencies other than `core`, while only consuming approximately three kibibytes of memory on the stack.

 For a more functional library, please check out [`cuprate-epee-encoding`](